 AN EXAMPLE OF COOPERATIVE ECOLOGY IN ACTION

-The goal was to bring about change in the viewpoints of the people in the local communities that their long-term survival would be far better served through proper husbandry of their property and wildlife assets rather than through reliance on government subsidies and welfare or criminal poaching.
-After Dr. Anthony passed away in 2012, LAEO International Head Office in Durban, South Africa, through the work of our International Executive Director, Yvette Taylor, and our Director of Community Empowerment and Wildlife Conservation, David Bozas, has continued to develop and expand these projects, successfully forwarding Dr. Anthony’s legacy.
+The goal was to bring about change in the viewpoints of the people in the local Zulu communities that their long-term survival would be far better served through proper husbandry of their property and wildlife assets rather than through reliance on government subsidies and welfare or poaching.
+After Lawrence passed away in 2012, LAEO International Head Office in Durban, South Africa, through the work of our International Executive Director, Yvette Taylor, and our Director of Community Empowerment and Wildlife Conservation, David Bozas, continued to develop and expand this extensive project, successfully forwarding Lawrence’s legacy.
 In 2016, the South African government named Mayibuye (a 50/50 partnership project between LAEO and the local Zulus) “a Model Program of Community Empowerment and Wildlife Conservation.”
 A wide variety of community betterment actions are incorporated into the program.

 Since 2012, LAEO has provided educational workshops for the local Zulus on topics such as biodiversity, conservation, pollution and environmental safeguards, anti-poaching, wildlife and domestic animal care, and sustainable living.
 Additionally, we are furthering youth development through education programs, sports programs and childcare support at local primary schools.